 But overall it falls to the employer to properly devise, outline and communicate health and safety plans that are designed to protect everyone’s welfare.
 While this can certainly be a challenge, it ultimately leads to a happier, more productive workforce.

-To find out more about how Vatix can help your business be proactive in its safety measures, or if you are interested in our lone worker services, click here or call us on 020 3820 1857.
+To find out more about how Vatix can help your business be proactive in its safety measures, or if you are interested in our lone worker services, contact us.